Can any state or territory secede from Australia?

 Description

-In 1933 Western Australia held a state referendum to secede from Australia.
-Western Australians voted yes and a petition of secession was sent to the British Parliament.
+Interestingly, it has been attempted before!
+In 1933, Western Australia held a state referendum to secede from Australia.
+The majority of Western Australians voted 'yes' and a petition of secession was sent to the British Parliament.
 The British Parliament decided it did not have the power to grant secession.
 As a result, Western Australia remained part of Australia.